7ldsma/Angular-StarWars/README.md

 ## Design Features

-- Responsive Design for use in diffetent devices
+- Responsive Design for use in different devices
 - The color range of the “Star Wars” brand.
-- Video and css animations to make the site more appealing.
+- Video and CSS animations to make the site more appealing.
 - Rounded edges in character cards make a friendlier user interface.